katsunori-waragai/jetson-llm-docker/README.md

   - object detection
 ## policy in this repository
 - Each folder does NOT contain original repository.
-- In some folders model are converted into TensorRT.
+- In some folders models are converted into TensorRT.
+	*.engine

 ## Troubleshooting
 - If you execute `torch2trt` in `Dockerfile`, you must modify `/etc/docker/daemon.json`